 The Engineering Leadership Certificate is designed for students who are deeply curious about leadership and its manifold relationship with science, humanity, and political society.
 The certificate requires 12 credit hours of ENLP coursework to be completed prior to graduation.

 To receive the certificate, students may take any 4 ENLP courses, or any 3 ENLP courses and 1 approved elective.
+All courses must be taken for a letter grade, students must achieve a minimum grade of C+ in each course, and courses may not be taken Pass/Fail.
 You may enroll in the certificate and add it to your degree audit using the Enrollment Form below.

 Graduating students who have completed their certificate requirements must fill out the Certificate Completion Form below to receive certificate status on their transcripts.
 A paper certificate is mailed approximately eight weeks after the end of the semester that you graduate.
 If you did not establish a separate diploma address when you applied to graduate, your certificate will be mailed to your home address.

-ENLP 3100/COEN 3050: Complex Leadership Challenges - Approaches leadership as a process of inquiry, empathy, and action, cultivating skills leaders need to understand, communicate about, and generate innovative approaches to complex issues.
+- ENLP 3100: Complex Leadership Challenges - Approaches leadership as a process of inquiry, empathy, and action, cultivating skills leaders need to understand, communicate about, and generate innovative approaches to complex issues.
 Each student conducts extensive, principled research about a complex social issue of their choice, investigating its multidimensionality by applying different analytic lenses.

 The Engineering Leadership Certificate is designed for students who seek a deeper understanding of the relationship between leadership, applied science, and the cultural and political challenges that face modern technological society.
 Certificate students take a wide variety of ENLP courses, develop close relationships with faculty, host ENLP events, and lead the student-centered components of the program.
 All certificate students are encouraged to begin their studies in ENLP by enrolling in ENLP 2000.